pragati72448/flight_booking_price_prediction/README.md

 Branches-
 main: Contains the fully documented version of the project, including explanations, visualizations, and insights.
-non_documented: Contains the raw, non-documented version of the project for reference.

 Key Features:
 Predicts flight prices using machine learning models such as Linear Regression, Decision Tree, and Random Forest.